-Sebi had first floated this tender on November 2 and had asked the public sector banks and KRAs to submit their applications by November 22.
-However, Sebi later extended the deadline for bid submission to December 21, while the same has been now extended till January 15.
+The Securities and Exchange Board of India (SEBI) had floated a tender in this regard on November 2 and had earlier asked the public sector banks and KRAs to submit their applications by November 22.

 The selected 'In-Person Verification (IPV) Agency' would be mandated to interact "face-to-face" with all investors in the Sahara case to ascertain their genuineness.
-Sebi has been mandated by the Supreme Court to facilitate refund of money with 15 percent interest to the bondholders of two Sahara group firms after ascertaining their genuineness.
+SEBI has been mandated by the Supreme Court to facilitate refund of about Rs 24,000 crore with 15 per cent interest to the bondholders of two Sahara group firms after ascertaining their genuineness.

-Sebi is also appointing investigating agencies to assist it in this matter, while it is also hiring a Registrar and Transfer Agent (RTA) for investor data and payment processing related works in the case.
+SEBI is also in the process of appointing investigating agencies to assist it in this matter, while it is also hiring a Registrar and Transfer Agent (RTA) for investor data and payment processing related works in the case.

-The RTA's job would involve scanning and verification of investor documents, setting up and managing of toll-free investor helpline and grievance redressal cell and processing of payments to he genuine investors.
+The RTA's job would involve scanning and verification of investor documents, setting up and managing of toll-free investor helpline and grievance redressal cell and processing of payments to the genuine investors.